Taxis in Berlin

 Tip: At the Berlin airports you should pay particular attention and only take a taxi from one of the taxi ranks indicated, to avoid the possibility of getting tricked by a false taxi driver.
 Genuine taxis can also be recognised by their Berlin number plates plus the concession number located on the rear window.
 A word of warning here: concession numbers higher than 8,000 do not exist in Berlin!

 Tariffs for a taxi ride in Berlin

-The website of the Taxiverband Berlin (Berlin Taxi Association) has an online tariff calculator for you to work out the approximate fare.
+The website of the Taxi-Portal Berlin has an online tariff calculator (in German) for you to work out the approximate fare.
 Extra charges are applicable in large taxi cabs or if you have bulky luggage with you.